lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

       if quasi_phase_matching and dispersion:
          default_material = LiNbO3

-         # create geometry where sign of chi2 is swithced every
+         # create geometry where sign of chi2 is switched every
          # coherence length

          z = source_loc[2]